linux-china/sq/README.md

 - Just: professional command runner with lots of features, good to save and run commands
 - UX: `snippet.just` is normal justfile, and easy to edit with your favorite editor

+# Pueue & sq

+If you want to run cron job, and you can use [pueue](https://github.com/Nukesor/pueue) with sq.
+Instead of sending command line to pueue, and you can change script code of cron job.

 # References

 * [argc](https://github.com/sigoden/argc): a Bash CLI framework